-- Major Exams- Major exams will come at the end of each multiple chapter section and dates and reviews for these two exams will be given in class with at least one week notice. - Digital homework You will have something to complete, in Mindtap/ Blackboard.
+- Major Exams- Major exams will come at the end of each multiple chapter section and dates and reviews for these two exams will be given in class with at least one week notice. - Project/Paper- You will be given no less than (3) weeks to a month to complete ONE class project/ paper.
+All guidelines will be given to the student with a final date of submission. - Digital homework (monthly): Every month, you will have something to complete, in Mindtap/ Blackboard.
 These include Mindtap homework (Video Case File and Chapter Quizzes).
-Each section, you will have up to (3) chapters to complete on your own time in this program.
+Each month, you will have up to (3) chapters to complete on your own time in this program.
 Digital homework cannot be made up if missed, unless the instructor grants permission (e.g., due to an unforeseen circumstance): - o Having technical difficulties is not an excuse for missing homework. - It is YOUR responsibility to locate a working computer and WiFi, and to file tech support tickets, and/or class and tech support numbers to report a problem. - o If you are experiencing technical issues with Mindtap, you will need to: - file a tech support ticket with Mindtap (through the Mindtap support area) within two (2) business days of your issue and, - send me a screenshot of the issues you see on your end and, - email me the case number for the issue. - o If you are having issues with Blackboard, please email me to let me know, then contact Blackboard Technical Support at blackboard@southplainscollege.edu or (806) 716-2180. - Final Exam.
 You will have one final exam, which will cover the concepts learned up until that point and will be comprehensive in nature.
 During exams, everything you brought to class that day will be kept out of sight the entire time.
 This includes all electronic devices (i.e., cell phones, tablets, laptops, smart watches, etc.), notebooks, backpacks, textbooks, etc. Students may not wear headgear during the exam (e.g., no headphones/earbuds, no sunglasses). - Missed exam: If a student misses the exam, the student will receive a 0 for the exam.
-HOWEVER: - if you have documentation for missing the exam (e.g., an official doctor's note), then you may make up the exam within the next week.
+HOWEVER: - o if you have documentation for missing the exam (e.g., an official doctor's note), then you may make up the exam within the next week.
 It is the student's responsibility to schedule a time with the instructor to take the exam during the instructor's office hours.
-Failure to schedule a time to take the exam within the required time will result in a 0 for the exam. - Participation/ Attendance- You will be given 100 points at the beginning of the semester for attendance.
+Failure to schedule a time to take the exam within the required time will result in a 0 for the exam.

+Participation/ Attendance- You will be given 100 points at the beginning of the semester for attendance.
 After (2) absences of any kind (excused or unexcused) you will have 10 points deducted for each absence thereafter.